survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 ## Sharing data between the host and the worker

 Due to the cost of serialization, passing data between the host and the worker can be expensive.
-The cost can be minimized by using [Transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#Passing_data_by_transferring_ownershi) and in the future sharing data will become possible thanks to [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
+The cost can be minimized by using [Transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers#Passing_data_by_transferring_ownershi) and in the future, sharing data will become possible thanks to [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).

 ## Other options